7 Frequently Asked Questions About Mortgages…Answered

 Mortgage brokers offering independent advice, ideally with whole market access, are best placed to help you find the right deals and the best rates.
 You may even want to seek out a broker with specialist expertise such as in mortgages for bad credit.

-Always read reviews and check for the relevant professional qualifications such as from The London Institute of Banking & Finance.
+Always read reviews and check for relevant professional qualifications, such as those from the London Institute of Banking & Finance.

 5. Which mortgage is best for me?

-What mortgage you go for depends on your personal and financial circumstances.
-But the good news is, no matter what they are there are lots of options available.
+What mortgage you choose depends on your personal and financial circumstances.
+The good news is that no matter what they are, there are lots of options available.

-A mortgage broker can help you work out what you can afford and what mortgage term to go for – whether you’re buying a property to rent out, have bad credit, are a first time buyer or are self-employed.
+A mortgage broker can help you determine what you can afford and what mortgage term to go for – whether you’re buying a property to rent out, have bad credit, are a first-time buyer or are self-employed.

 6. What happens when a mortgage is paid off?

-Whether you paid your mortgage off early or the term ended, when that final payment is made you own your home outright.
+Whether you paid your mortgage off early or the term ended, you own your home outright when that final payment is made.

-You should get a final letter from your lender confirming as much, and if you decide to sell the property the money you get from the sale is all yours.
+You should get a final letter from your lender confirming this, and if you decide to sell the property, the money you receive from the sale is yours.

 7. Who are mortgage underwriters?

-Underwriters are decision-makers of the mortgage world.
+Underwriters are decision-makers in the mortgage world.
 They work directly for banks and lenders and have the power to approve or decline your mortgage application.